Analysis of the Unscented Transform for Cooperative Localization with Ranging-Only Information: Methodology

 \subsection{Unscented Transform with Split Covariance Intersection}

-To achieve the objectives defined in the introductory section, an integrated approach that combines Unscented Transform (UT) and Split Covariance Intersection (SCI) techniques is proposed to face the challenge of nonlinearity and uncertainty in state estimation.
+To achieve the objectives defined in the introductory section, an integrated approach that combines the Unscented Transform (UT) and Split Covariance Intersection (SCI) techniques is proposed to address the challenges of nonlinearity and uncertainty in state estimation.
 The primary objective is to develop a robust localization framework that can effectively fuse measurements and state information from two vehicles operating under different sensor constraints.

-Given a scenario with two agents named Robot 1 and Robot 2, which will be referred to as $\mathbf{R_1}$ and $\mathbf{R_2}$ in this formulation. $\mathbf{R_1}$ is assumed to have the availability of frequent GPS position updates with minimal noise.
-Thus, its estimate of its position is more reliable with minimized uncertainty. $\mathbf{R_2}$, on the other hand, gets sporadic and noisy GPS position updates, which makes its estimation unreliable with a larger uncertainty.
-The goal of this method is to fuse information shared between these agents to improve $\mathbf{R_2} $'s state estimate, using only range measurements.
+Given a scenario with two agents named Robot 1 and Robot 2, which will be referred to as $\mathbf{A_1}$ and $\mathbf{A_2}$ in this formulation. $\mathbf{A_1}$ is assumed to have the availability of frequent positioning updates with minimal noise.
+Thus, its estimate of its position is more reliable with minimized uncertainty. $\mathbf{A_2}$, on the other hand, gets sporadic and noisy positioning updates, which makes its estimation unreliable with a larger uncertainty.
+The goal of this method is to fuse information shared between these agents to improve $\mathbf{A_2} $'s state estimate, using only range measurements.
 The main challenge lies in the fact that only range measurements are available between the two agents without bearing or directional information.
 This method is particularly valuable in scenarios where the spatial relationship between agents is uncertain and traditional covariance intersection methods, which typically rely on range and bearing measurements, cannot be directly applied.

-Recall that $\mathbf{R_1}$ gets reliable measurements; thus, its state can be estimated using a simple Kalman Filter formation.
-The Unscented Transform and Split Covariance Intersection fusion technique is used to estimate the state of $\mathbf{R_2}$; the architecture of the method is described in Figure \ref{archi} below.
+Recall that $\mathbf{A_1}$ gets reliable measurements; thus, its state can be estimated using a simple Kalman Filter formulation.
+The Unscented Transform and Split Covariance Intersection fusion technique is used to estimate the state of $\mathbf{A_2}$; the architecture of the method is described in Figure \ref{archi} below.

-The state of $R_2$ is originally initialized to set values that are defined based on prior knowledge and assumptions about the system.
+The state of $A_2$ is originally initialized to set values that are defined based on prior knowledge and assumptions about the system.
 In the prediction stage, the state of the system is projected forward in time using the system's dynamic model.
 The state transition equation is given by: